Ruebennase/EventStoreML/README.md

 1. Reference parser in Python (validate, register, and evolve schemas)
 2. Specification document derived from this README
 3. Examples and tests for validation and evolution
+4. Core types for timestamping/signing (minimalistic)
-4. Meta types for documentation and governance
+5. Meta types for documentation and governance
-5. Visualizers for event lineage and schema trees
-6. Integration with existing event sourcing frameworks
-7. Representation of Event Models (Adam Dymitruk style) entirely as `.esml` files

 ---

 ## Contributing

-Contributions are welcome.
+Feedback and contributions are welcome!
 If you want to propose changes to the core spec or parser, please open an issue describing:

 * the motivation for your change
 * any potential compatibility or tooling impact
-* example `.esml` files demonstrating the idea
+* example `.esml` files demonstrating the idea, if sensible

-Pull requests should include updated examples and tests.

 ---